Citizens’ Juries on Health Data Sharing in a Pandemic

-In collaboration with NHS England and the National Data Guardian for Health and Social Care, we have commissioned a set of three online citizens’ juries about health data sharing in a pandemic.
-The juries are taking place between March and May 2021.
+In collaboration with NHSX (now part of the NHS Transformation Directorate) and the National Data Guardian for Health and Social Care, we commissioned a set of three online citizens’ juries about health data sharing in a pandemic between March and May 2021.

-A Citizens' Jury is a form of deliberative democracy developed in the 1970s by the Jefferson Center in the US.
-A citizens’ jury brings together a representative sample of individual citizens (or jurors) from different backgrounds who do not have special prior knowledge or expertise.
+A citizens' jury is a form of deliberative democracy developed in the 1970s by the Jefferson Center in the USA.
+A citizens’ jury brings together a broadly representative sample of individual citizens (or jurors) from different backgrounds who do not have special prior knowledge or expertise.
 Citizens’ juries put the ‘public’ into public policymaking.

-All three juries consider the same three data sharing initiatives as case studies: Summary Care Record Additional Information, NHS Covid-19 Data Store and OpenSAFELY.
-These initiatives were all introduced under the Control of Patient Information (COPI) notices: temporary legal powers specifically to address the Covid-19 pandemic.
-Jurors hear evidence from expert witnesses about all of these case studies plus two sub-case studies about products within the NHS Covid-19 Data Store.
-This evidence includes a variety of information about the organisations involved in developing the systems.
-Jurors then deliberate and answer questions about the initiative as a whole: whether they support it, what its future should be, and who should make that decision.
-You can find the exact wording of these questions and more information on the design of the juries in the jury specification (below)
+All three juries considered the same three data sharing initiatives as case studies: Summary Care Record Additional Information, NHS COVID-19 Data Store and OpenSAFELY.
+These initiatives were all introduced under the Control of Patient Information (COPI) notices: temporary legal powers specifically to address the COVID-19 pandemic.
+Jurors heard evidence from expert witnesses about all of these case studies plus two sub-case studies about products within the NHS COVID-19 Data Store.

-Alongside the juries, we are also conducting a research study to explore how the public’s perceptions on health data sharing may have changed as a result of the pandemic.
-The study will address questions including:
+Alongside the juries we also conducted a research study to explore how the public’s perceptions on health data sharing may have changed as a result of the pandemic.
+The study addresses questions including:

 - “What do the public think about health data sharing during a pandemic once they become informed about the topic?”;

 - “What arguments and themes do they draw upon during deliberations?”; and

 - "What are the topics of agreement, contention and concern?”.